c4tandl/ctl/src/markdown/pages/about/faculty.md

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1663681672/Kate_3_s0o62m.png)

 **Kaity Newell** is CTL’s music teacher for grades K-4.
 She earned a B.A. in English Literature from the University of Wales, Swansea, where she also pursued informal studies in folk music of the British Isles, travelling to Ireland, Shetland, and Brittany.
 She moved to Maine in 1979 and has been CTL’s music teacher for 27 years.
 Kaity is cofounder of Maine Fiddle Camp, Maine Country Dance Fiddle Workshop, The Ladybugs folk music group with Sharon Pyne, and Seacoast Community Orchestra, and is on the faculty of New England Suzuki Institute.
-She founded the strings program at Great Salt Bay Community School in Damariscotta, and teaches there currently
+She founded the strings program at Great Salt Bay Community School in Damariscotta, and teaches there currently.

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1665867926/faculty%20and%20staff%20photos/annie.faculty_kzyxka.jpg)